foldda/charian/README.md

 [^6]: The description and examples are given in C# syntax, but the illustrated methods can be easily translated to the Python and Java implementations which are also provided in this repo, and have identical functions.

 Thus, Charian is not just another data encoder or object serializer.
-By making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively, and play-part in an eco-system of distributed solutions that leverage the technology.
+By making cross-program data exchange much simpler and more flexible, programs and devices can connect to each other and work collaboratively.
+There can be an ecosystem of distributed solutions that only use Charian for simple and effective data communication.

 <!--- MARKDOWN LINKS & IMAGES
 [# Template from](https://github.com/othneildrew/Best-README-Template/blob/master/README.md)